Winter Break Closing Instructions

 Where can I find information about graduation housing for my family and friends?

-University Housing has limited guest accommodations available.
+You will find the greatest variety of short-term accommodations at local hotels.
+NC State’s office of Parents and Families Services maintains a list of area hotels which have discounted rates for NC State families.
+University Housing has limited guest accommodations available for guests staying at least 4 nights.
 Information is available on the University Housing website.
-You will find the greatest variety of short-term accommodations at local hotels.
-NC State’s office of Parents and Families Services maintains a listing of potential hotels in the area which have discounted rates for NC State families.

-What can I do with my belongings over the summer?
+What can I do with my belongings over the summer or between semesters?

-University Housing does not offer any options for storing belongings over the summer; however, there are several storage unit facilities in the immediate vicinity of NC State’s campus.
-All of your personal items are expected to be completely removed from your space for the summer, even if you are assigned the return to the same room for the next academic year (unless you are living there during the full summer session).
+University Housing does not offer any options for storing belongings over the summer or between academic semesters; however, there are several storage unit facilities in the immediate vicinity of NC State’s campus.
+All of your personal items are expected to be completely removed from your space for the summer, even if you are assigned to the same room for the next academic year (unless you are living there during the full summer session).
+The same is true if you will be moving from one room in the Fall semester to a different room in the Spring semester; all items must be removed from your Fall space before the winter break.

 Where can I find information about housing for summer sessions?